Education in the United States: Preschool

 Preschool (sometimes called pre-kindergarten or jr. kindergarten) refers to non-compulsory classroom-based early-childhood education.
 The Head Start program is a federally funded early childhood education program for low-income children and their families founded in 1965 that prepares children, especially those of a disadvantaged population, to better succeed in school.
 However, limited seats are available to students aspiring to take part in the Head Start program.
 Many community-based programs, commercial enterprises, non-profit organizations, faith communities, and independent childcare providers offer preschool education.

 Preschool may be general or may have a particular focus, such as arts education, religious education, sports training, or foreign language learning, along with providing general education.
 In the United States, Preschool programs are not required, but they are encouraged by educators.
 Only 69% of 4-year-old American children are enrolled in preschool.
 Preschool age ranges anywhere from 3 to 5 years old.
 The curriculum for the day will consist of music, art, pretend play, science, reading, math, and other social activities.

 K–12 education

-The U.S. is governed by local, state, and federal education policy.
+The U.S. is governed by federal, state, and local education policy.
 Education is compulsory for all children, but the age at which one can discontinue schooling varies by state and is from 14 to 18 years old.

 Free public education is typically provided from Kindergarten (ages 5 and 6) to 12th Grade (ages 17 and 18).
 Around 85% of students enter public schooling while the remainder are educated through homeschooling or privately funded schools.

 Schooling is divided into primary education, called elementary school, and secondary education.
 Secondary education consists of two "phases" in most areas, which includes a middle/junior high school and high school.